 What is HOCD?
-Understanding Sexual Orientation OCD

 Homosexual OCD (HOCD), now more accurately termed Sexual Orientation OCD (SO-OCD), is a form of OCD characterised by intrusive, distressing thoughts and anxieties about your sexual orientation.
 These thoughts don’t reflect your true feelings or desires, but rather stem from an underlying anxiety disorder.
 It’s like having a mental alarm bell constantly going off, questioning your sexuality even when you know deep down who you are.
 This can lead to significant distress and compulsive behaviours aimed at reducing anxiety, but these behaviours often provide only temporary relief.
-HOCD can affect anyone, regardless of their actual sexual orientation; indeed I have worked with women with HOCD.
+HOCD can affect anyone, regardless of their actual sexual orientation; indeed, I have worked with women with HOCD.

 It’s important to note the term “homosexual obsessive-compulsive disorder” or HOCD is outdated and inaccurate.
 It has been replaced by the term Sexual Orientation OCD (SO-OCD).